anbjos/spectral-transformer/README.md

 Even though the explanation focuses on the sequential nature of the inputs, it is important to emphasize that the primary motivation behind this architecture is to enable parallel processing.
 In other words, the entire input sequence is processed simultaneously within the attention head.

+---

 ## Multi-Head Attention Mechanism

-To capture a diverse range of features and relationships in the input data, multi-head attention employs multiple attention "heads" that operate in parallel.
-Each head focuses on different aspects of the data by independently calculating attention outputs using its own learned weight matrices.
-This approach allows the model to process and integrate multiple perspectives simultaneously, enabling richer representations of the input.
+Multi-head attention employs multiple attention "heads" operating in parallel, with each head focusing on different aspects of the input by independently computing attention outputs using its own learned weight matrices.
+This allows the model to capture a diverse range of features and relationships, resulting in richer input representations.

 ### Parallel Attention Heads and Matrix Combination

-Each of the $h$ attention heads computes its own output matrix:
+Each of the $h$ attention heads computes an output matrix:

 $$
 O_i = V_i A_i \quad \text{for } i = 1, 2, \dots, h,
 $$

-where $O_i \in \mathbb{R}^{d_v \times n}$ represents the output from the $i$-th attention head.
-To integrate these outputs, the results from all heads are stacked vertically into a single matrix:
+where $O_i \in \mathbb{R}^{d_v \times n}$ is the output of the $i$-th head.
+The outputs from all heads are stacked vertically to form a single matrix:

 $$
 O_{\text{MultiHead}} =